Digital Image Basics

 When scanning, or otherwise first manipulating a digital image, use the histogram feature to get a full tonal range - brightness, in other words.
 Clip off the unused ends so that the darkest darks are fully black and the lightest whites are fully white.
 Most of the time, this will make your image better, and if it doesn't, you can see it and "Undo" it or modify it.
 Using the histogram this way gives more control than using an automatic exposure control feature like Adobe's Auto Levels or the Microtek Scan Wizard's Auto Contrast, even though they often are good too.

-Photographs almost always benefit from sharpening with the USM.
-This isn't for trickery or to improve poor digital photographs or scans - it actually improves a digital image's faithfulness to the original.
+Photographs almost always benefit from some measure of sharpening.
+This isn't for trickery or to improve poor digital photographs or scans, but rather simply improves a digital image's faithfulness to the actual scene.
 (Other image types, for example graphics as opposed to photographs, follow different rules.)
-There are three parameters to adjust, and the amount should start somewhere in the middle, and the radius and threshold at very low levels.

 This is new ground to me, but I just came across some advice on the Internet newsgroup, alt.photography, that many people routinely punch up the saturation on their scans, again being careful not to overdo it (kind of until you like it, then back off a little?), but finding that it produces an image more pleasing, and/or more like the original.
 I've tried it on my last few scans, and so far am pleased, but it's early days yet!